Prunus kalkmanii

-Prunus mirabilis is a species of plant in the family Rosaceae.
+Prunus kalkmanii is a species of plant in the family Rosaceae.
 It is a tree endemic to Borneo where it is confined to Sabah.

-Prunus mirabilis is a tree which grows up to 12 metres tall.
+Prunus kalkmanii is a tree which grows up to 12 metres tall.

-It known only from Mount Kinabalu and Sungai Kalang in the Crocker Range.
+It is known only from Mount Kinabalu and Sungai Kalang in the Crocker Range.
 It grows in lower and upper montane rain forest from 1,085 to 3,353 metres elevation.

+Taxonomy

+The species was first described in 1965 by Cornelis Kalkman as Prunus mirabilis.
+The holotype is Chew, Corner & Stainton 1097, in the Kew Herbarium.
+This name proved to be an illegitimate later homonym, and the replacement name Prunus kalkmanii was published for it in 2024.